 Why am I making such a song and dance about this simple word?

 Let me demonstrate.
 Write a sentence describing and situation, a state of being or a problem and then add the word YET to it.
-For example take the Israeli problem in Palestine and say, ‘There is no solution to the Israeli problem in Palestine – YET.’
 Take the issue of global warming and say, ‘There is no solution to global warming – YET.’
 Or take the problem with your mother in law and say, ‘I have not been able to make my mother in law love me – YET.’

 So why don’t we have this as our normal approach; our default setting for problem solving?
 This is because the creators of the ‘problems’ don’t want us to think in this way.
 They want us to accept conventional wisdom so that the status quo will never be questioned.
 The status quo helps them because believe you me, there is always a group that benefits from the misery of others.
 They don’t want any change or anyone questioning what is going on.
 But if we learn to question and if we learn to end our sentences in YET we will open a new world where to question will be a virtue.

 To question is indeed a virtue.
 All progress depends on questioning; on not accepting status quo; on not accepting that change is impossible.
 The most heroic effort depends on believing that success is possible.
 I may not know how or why or when.
 But I know that it can be done.
 That will happen only when I say to myself, “I have not succeeded YET.”